Feature-Driven Strategies for Trading Wind Power and Hydrogen: Day-Ahead Bidding

 \subsection{Decision-Making Stage and Retraining}

 For each day of the testing period, the trained $\textbf{q}$-policies are applied to a new feature vector $\tilde{\textbf{X}}_t$ for each hour $t$ of the following day, to compute the linear functions representing the electricity traded in the day-ahead market and consumed by the electrolyzer as functions of the future day-ahead prices.
 These functions are then discretized, and stepwise price-quantity bids are placed in the day-ahead market.
 The realized day-ahead price will then determine the electricity traded in the day-ahead market and consumed by the electrolyzer.
+For the sake of simplicity, we assume none of the technical constraints of the hybrid power plant is violated in the testing period.
+This is in practice likely as long as the testing data does not differ significantly from the training one.
+If it is the case, one should restore feasibility of those constraints by adjusting trading decisions at the minimum cost, or projecting the decisions onto the feasible space.

 Once the uncertain parameters, i.e., day-ahead prices, balancing prices, and wind power production, are realized, the new feature vector and the associated realizations are added to the historical dataset.
 Retraining the model considering more recent historical data points is thus performed at regular intervals.
 One can use a sliding window approach in order to keep the length of the training dataset constant, as illustrated in Fig. \ref{fig:03_sliding_window}.
 Note that, at each retraining interval, the blue part of the window represents the previous testing data points recently added to the training dataset.
 The length of this window is a hyperparameter of the model that should be selected appropriately, as further discussed in our numerical analysis.